SaiSanojTalluri/Bike-Helmet-Detection-using-YOU-LOOK-ONLY-ONCE-YOLOv5-/README.md

 # Py-torch installation
 You can refer to this link https://pytorch.org/.
 1. So please select the configuration of your requirements after that it generates the corresponding link.
-2. Then run that link in your terminal.
+2. Then run that link in your terminal and it further install py-torch in your pc.